intelligentnet/llmclient/README.md

 0.2.1	Addition interface functions to supply model as parameter.

+0.3.0	'Function' Calling.
+See Notes!

+Note on Function Calling: This has now been implemented and works the majority of the time.
+There is a lot of variation in the JSON responses returned, so this is a best efforts attempt to generically get function calling responses.
+As usual Gemini is the most complex and will sometimes return a function calling result but occasionally will get 'clever' and returns a normal textual response, such as "That's correct.
+There are 525,600 minutes in a year.
+Is there anything else I can help you with?", rather than a tool response containing data for a subsequent function call (in this case to a calculator function given : (60 * 24) * 365.25).
+System Instructions in Gemini do not currently work with function calls, so the old method of forging a system prompt with dialogue is continued.
+Also, Gemini and Claude can only handle one function call at a time!
+Function calling quality should be considered at best provisional.

+To define a function use the following format :

+`
+// Full descripton of function being called
+// <arg1>: Full description of first argument
+...
+// <argn>: Full description of n-th argument fn <function name>(<arg1>, ... <argn>)

+All arguments are strings and the return value is a string.
+`

+One or more message(s) should also be supplied.
+This is data from which the LLM identifies the parameters for the call to the function.
+The function and argument descriptions above are very important for the LLM to correctly identify and extract the required data.

-Next, apart from any refactoring, will be a web interface, which may or may not be made available as a service.
+Next, apart from any refactoring, will be a web interface with more statistics and associated huristics for load balancing, which may or may not be made available as a service.
 Wrapping in other languages (Python, Java and C/C++ being the obvious ones).
+Embedding and image generation can also be done, but are not currently supported by all LLM's.
 What is the demand?

 Introduction
 ------------